omnifaces/omniservices/README.md

-# cdi-ejb
+# OmniServices
-Playground for CDI / Interceptor versions of EJB features
+Utility library that provides EJB3-like features for CDI beans

-This project will attempt to implement CDI and Interceptor based versions of various EJB features and services, such as:
+This project will attempt to implement CDI and Interceptor based versions of various EJB features and services.
+Currently the following features are implemented:

-* @Asynchronous
+* @Asynchronous - @Asynchronous
+* @Stateless - @Pooled
+* @Stateless - @Service (stereotype combining @Pooled with @Transactional)

+The following features are being considered for future versions:

 * @Lock
-* @Stateless - @Pooled/@PooledScoped
-* @Stateless - @Monitorable
 * @Schedule
-* @DestroyUponException